I’ve always craved a nomadic lifestyle.

 One thing I really hate about some other travel blogs is when the person clearly hasn’t visited most of the places, restaurants and hostels they suggest.
 I find this weird.
 Everyone can research independently about restaurants, things to do and hotels.
 Why give recommendations without even going there?

 On a side note, I really hate the use of the verbs ‘do’ or ‘done’ when referring to a place.
 People sometimes say, ‘Oh yeah, I’ve done Turkey’ and it inwardly makes me cringe.
 You haven’t done or completed anything, travel is not a video game!
-Travel is a rewarding and enriching experience not to be ‘done.’
+Travel is a rewarding and enriching experience, not something to be ‘done.’
 Rant over.

 Disclaimer: I am NOT being paid by private companies, businesses or corporate entities for my recommendations.
 My suggestions are my OWN, from my experience ONLY.